 Thesis Overview:

 The medical understanding of Intracranial Hypertension (IH) has been predominantly shaped by clinical perspectives, focusing on physiological mechanisms and medical treatments.
 While this biomedical knowledge is crucial, it represents only a partial understanding of the condition.
-With a significant lack of first person perspectives included in the IH research, this project aims to broaden the existing narrative by exploring the lived experiences of people with IH, recognising their experiential knowledge as a legitimate source of expertise.
+With a significant lack of first-person perspectives included in the IH research, this research aims to broaden the existing narrative by exploring the lived experiences of people with IH, recognising their experiential knowledge as a legitimate source of expertise.

 Want to support my research?